colejd/guify/readme.md

 Guify gives you toast notifications, as well as an optional header bar to give your project a "web app" look.
 Each component of the GUI can be bound to a variable so you don't have to manually poll its state.

+Guify is designed to be accessibility-friendly, but I don't have a good way to test it.
+If something doesn't work for you, please file an issue and I'll do my best to help!

 ## Installation
 `npm install --save guify`, or copy `guify.js` from [`/lib`](/lib).